partmor/SDC-Behavioral-Cloning/README.md

 The training data for the CNN is collected from **track 1**.
 The car is driven *safelly* around the track, always focusing on keeping the car in the center of the lane.

+![centered_driving]

 To help the model generalize better, the following actions are performed during data collection:
 + Completing laps in both **clockwise** and **counter-clockwise** directions, accomplishing a higher balance of left/right curves.
-+ **Recovery** scenarios are recorded: taking the car intentionally out of the path and recording the *just* the recovery maneuver.
-This will increase the model's robustness against perturbations.
++ Record forced **recovery scenarios**: taking the car intentionally out of the path and recording *just* the recovery maneuver.
+This will increase the model's robustness against perturbations and help the model learn to take U-turns, despite there are none in this circuit.

-As mentioned, the aim is to train the model to be able to map raw image inputs to steering angles.
+![hard_recovery]

++ Drive extra laps **just recording** through **curves**.

 ## Data balancing

-Despite of taking care of driving the car around the track in both directions and recording recovery maneuvers, the dataset is still highly unbalanced:
+In spite of following the described methodology for data collection, the dataset is still unbalanced:

 ![unbalanced_hist]

-According to the figure above, if trained with the dataset as is, the model would tend to drive in a straight line, something that we want to avoid.
+According to the figure above, if trained with the dataset as is, the model be biased to driving in a straight line, something that we want to avoid.

-Balancing is performed by sublampling the dataset; the samples are binned based on the **absolute value** of the steering angle, and bin size is restricted to be lower than an amount `thresh`:
+Balancing is performed by sublampling the dataset; the samples are binned based on the **absolute value** of the steering angle, and bin size is restricted to be lower than an given amount `thresh`:

 ```python
 def balance_dataset(dataset, num_bins, thresh='mean'):